boutiqueforaweek/boutiqueforaweek.github.io/pages/schedule/printables.md

 All printables are .PDF files and require Adobe Reader to read.
 If you cannot view them, please [download a free copy of Adobe Reader](http://www.adobe.com/products/acrobat/readstep2.html).

-Spring 2021 Sale printables will be available soon!
+{{ site.data.sale.season }} Sale printables will be available soon!

 ## Advertising Flyer